What’s New

 #3 Hiyo Moss Garden

-For those already familiar with the representative Komatsu attractions of Natadera and Yunokuni, we have another hidden gem just nearby to check out.
+If you’re already familiar with Natadera and Yunokuni, we have another hidden gem just nearby to check out.

 Yes, it also seems strange to recommend a moss garden when we know moss are evergreen.

-In fact, Hiyo Moss Garden is already a really charming and serene healing spot in its regular green, but we think it’s an extra magical experience when swept in the crisp breeze of autumn and tinged with small specks of color.
+In fact, Hiyo Moss Garden is already a charming and serene healing spot in its regular green, but we think it’s an extra magical experience when swept in the crisp breeze of autumn and tinged with small specks of glowing yellows and reds.

 If you’ve only seen it in summer, we highly recommend experiencing the autumn tranquil of Hiyo too!